Companion Dogs

 About the Papillon

-The Papillon is a small companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Papillon is an excellent choice for first-time dog owners.
+The Papillon is a small companion dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Papillon is an excellent choice for first-time dog owners.
 Typically standing 8 to 11 inches tall at the shoulder and weighing 4 to 9 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Papillon brings a distinct combination of traits that sets it apart.
 The Papillon is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Papillon loves being close to its people and forms strong bonds with every member of the household.